braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/customization.md

 {% endtabs %}

 {% alert important %}
-If you override the `handleCardClick:` method in `ABKContentCardsTableViewController`, then these delegate methods might not be called.
+If you override the `handleCardClick:` method in `ABKContentCardsTableViewController`, these delegate methods might not be called.
 {% endalert %}